-The business of being a Chicago apartment landlord has always been a serious one, but fluctuations to rental prices in 2021 have produced a serious question for these times: “Am I charging enough for my Chicago apartment in 2022?”
+The business of being a Chicago apartment landlord has always been a serious one.
+Still, the rising rental prices in 2022 have produced a serious question for these times: “Am I charging enough for my Chicago apartment in 2022?”

 Finding Fair Market Value for Chicago Apartments in 2022

-Still, it's good practice for Landlords to look closely at comparable units already on Domu before aggressively raising rent prices out of the gate.
-The neighborhood pages on Domu are a great resource for this type of analysis.
-There, landlords will see a range of rental prices for places that are currently active.
+Still, it's good practice for landlords to look closely at comparable units already on Domu before aggressively raising rent prices out of the gate.
+The neighborhood pages on Domu are an excellent resource for this type of analysis.
+There, landlords can see a range of rental prices for active listings.

-And it’s good to keep in mind that landlords who list their apartments on Domu can make on-the-fly adjustments to their listings so they're never locked into a specific price point, and they may change to meet the market.
+And it’s good to keep in mind that landlords who list their apartments on Domu can make on-the-fly adjustments to their listings, so they're never locked into a specific price point and can update rents to meet the market.

-How Long Should Chicago Apartment Landlords Prepare to List their Apartments in 2022?
+How Long Should Chicago Apartment Landlords Prepare to List their Apartments?

-With a veritable roller coaster of price changes hitting the market over the past year, many landlords may be bracing for another volatile year ahead.
-Regardless of price fluctuations brought on by inflation or other forces in the market, the absolute worst hit to landlords' bottom line would be apartments sitting vacant.
+With a veritable roller coaster of price changes hitting the market over the past few years, landlords should brace themselves for the slow season.
+Regardless of price fluctuations brought on by inflation or other forces in the market, the absolute worst hit to a landlords' bottom line would be apartments sitting vacant.
 Here are some of the best tips that Domu has seen to reduce long-term vacancy in Chicago apartments.

 Avoid Overcharging for Rent and Giving Renters Cold Feet

 Landlords should view their rental apartments as an investment, no doubt.
-But following a tack that favors quick return on that investment over treating it as a sustainable operation can wind up backfiring for landlords.
+But following a tack that favors a quick return on that investment, overtreating it as a sustainable operation, can wind up backfiring for landlords.
 What does a sustainable operation look like?
 Getting renters to sign the lease is the ultimate goal of the process, but there are market pressures at each turn.

-If rents are set at maximum value to reflect recent increases in the market, landlords might end up losing money if the apartment sits empty for too long.
+If rents are set at maximum value to reflect recent increases in the market, landlords might lose money if the apartment sits empty for too long.
 Find a happy medium by using Domu’s Rent Calculator.
 This calculator returns a rental price range based on annual income.
-This can also act as a guidepost during the tenant pre-qualification process for Chicago apartments when landlords assess a potential renter’s finances.
+This can also help during the tenant pre-qualification process for Chicago apartments when landlords assess a potential renter’s finances.

-Landlords may also find that more square footage doesn’t automatically equal higher dollar value for their apartment rent.
-Renters are willing to pay more in rent for a place with amenities that make their lives more convenient like in-unit laundry, outdoor space, and newer appliances.
+Landlords may also find that square footage doesn’t automatically equal higher dollar value for their apartment rent.
+Renters are willing to pay more rent for a place with amenities that make their lives more convenient, like in-unit laundry, central air-conditioning, and smart home upgrades.

-A survey of Domu’s users revealed that renters are OK with paying a little extra to have a convenient feature like in-unit laundry in their apartment.
-So, it makes sense that a renter might balk at the prospect of paying a higher rent for a place that’s bigger in terms of square footage but doesn’t have the convenience of in-unit laundry, or an outdoor space.
+A survey of Domu’s users revealed that renters are okay with paying a little extra to have a convenient feature like in-unit laundry in their apartment.
+So, it makes sense a renter might balk at the prospect of paying a higher rent for a bigger place that doesn’t have the convenience of in-unit laundry or a dishwasher.

-The same logic applies to other cosmetic upgrades, such as hardwood flooring, newer kitchen and bath fixtures, a dishwasher, and so on.
+The same logic applies to other cosmetic upgrades, such as hardwood flooring, newer bath fixtures, and modern appliances.
 Upgrading the apartment wherever possible will translate to a more premium rental price.

-And, last but certainly not least, landlords should never underestimate the value of quality photos when it comes to marketing an apartment listing.
-At any price point, the photos on the listing do some serious legwork to entice renters to see the apartment in person.
-Landlords should make sure the photos posted to their listing are up to the level that they’re anticipating charging in rent.
+And last but certainly not least, landlords should never underestimate the value of quality photos when it comes to marketing an apartment listing.
+At any price point, the images on the listing do some serious legwork to entice renters to see the apartment in person.
+Landlords should make sure the photos posted to their listing are up to the level they anticipate charging in rent.